chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 direction("forward") * (direction("down")- direction("up"))
 ```

-For part 2, I could have used if else to solve it in a loop, however my peer was really wanting to vectorise the solution, so after some brainstorming here is the solution which pandas came in really handy with new column generation.
+For part 2, I could have used if else to solve it in a loop, however my peer was really wanting to vectorise the solution, so after some brainstorming here is the solution where pandas came in really handy with new column generation.

 ```python
 ## part 2